n7tr/Excalibur-Discord-Bot/README.md

 /// All values are have string data type

 # Code Structure
-All bot's functions are in cogs folder
+All bot functions are in cogs folder
 <pre>
     main.go
     auto.go